buildbot/buildbot/README.md

 ## Infrastructure ##

-* Remaining parts of buildbot-www package (after which much of this section is complete):

-  * fix `public_html` requirements (no longer needs to be writeable)
-  * read a list of routes from apps

 * Add cache headers to the HTTP server, based on information encoded in the resource types regarding immutability and speed of change.

-* documentation

-  * incorporate/link from www/README.txt
-  * fix user docs - no more `extra_js`, no more updateJS, etc.
-  * developer docs:

-    * WWW service organization
-    * Application attributes
-    * dojoConfig values

 ## Javascript ##